Azure/communication-ui-library/packages/acs-chat-declarative/etc/acs-chat-declarative.api.md

 // Warning: (ae-forgotten-export) The symbol "ChatContext" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export const chatThreadClientDeclaratify: (chatThreadClient: ChatThreadClient, chatContext: ChatContext) => ChatThreadClient;
+export const chatThreadClientDeclaratify: (chatThreadClient: ChatThreadClient, context: ChatContext) => ChatThreadClient;

 // (No @packageDocumentation comment for this package)